 For a bone broth that is richer in flavor and color, roast your meat bones before cooking them in the instant pot for bone broth.
 This step is optional, as you can make bone broth starting with raw meat bones.
 You can also sauté the meat bones in the instant pot before pressure cooking.

-2. Add carrots, celery, onion, garlic, bay leaves, vinegar and peppercorns.
+- Add aromatics.
+Add carrots, celery, onion, garlic, bay leaves, vinegar and peppercorns.

-3. Add 8-10 cups of water, enough water to cover the bones entirely and still be approximately 1-inch below the MAX fill line.
+- Add water.
+Add 8-10 cups of water, enough water to cover the bones entirely and still be approximately 1-inch below the MAX fill line.

-5. It will take an additional 20-30 minutes for the Instant Pot to come to full pressure.
-All pressure to release naturally, which takes an additional 45 minutes.
+- Seal and cook.
+Lock the Instant Pot lid and set steam release knob to the “sealing” position.
+Cook on the “soup” function, high pressure for 120 minutes.
+It will take an additional 20-30 minutes for the Instant Pot to come to full pressure.
+Allow pressure to release naturally, which takes an additional 45 minutes.

-6. Place a mesh colander over a large pot and pour the contents of the instant pot through the colander to strain out the solids.
+- Strain.
+Place a mesh colander over a large pot and pour the contents of the instant pot through the colander to strain out the solids.

-7. Once bone broth has cooled, use a fat separator to skim the fat.
+- Skim fat.
+Once bone broth has cooled, use a fat separator to skim the fat.
 You can also refrigerate the bone broth and then remove the fat that rises to the top.
 Bone broth will gelatinize when thoroughly cooled.

 How to use bone broth

-I like to use my homemade stock and bone broth in soups.
-My husband and younger kids can’t eat enough soup.
-In fact, I have been making several pots of chicken noodle soup with lemon every week for over 10 years so they can take a thermos of soup to school for lunch everyday.
+I have been making pots of chicken noodle soup with lemon every week for over 10 years so my kids can take a thermos of soup to school for lunch everyday.
+Middle Child’s current soup obsession is my chicken tortilla soup or this Turkish chicken lemon soup.

 While your broth is simmering, you might find foam floating at the top.
 Don’t worry about that.
 Just skim it off as it is just impurities being pulled out of the bones.
 Keep simmering your broth in an uncovered pot.

-After scouring the internet, I have found the following suggestions for cooking bone broth, for optimum flavor and nutrient extraction:
+I have found the following suggestions for cooking bone broth, for optimum flavor and nutrient extraction:

 - For chicken and turkey bones, simmer between 5-12 hours.